scalapb/ScalaPB/customizations.md

 You can specify any number of base traits for a message.

-It is also possible to make the generated companion classes extend a class or trait, by using the `companion_extends` options.
+It is also possible to make the generated companion classes extend a class or trait, by using the `companion_extends` option.
 For example:

 {% highlight proto %}
 message MyMessage {